HartChrisT/Covid_Comorbidities/README.md

 **Data source details**

-The Data sources used in this project are acquired from the Centers for Disease Control and Prevention(CDC).
-Since CDC is the national public health agency of the United States it contains a large amount of research and data on Covid-19 available for the analysis of the project.
+The Data sources used in this project came from the Centers for Disease Control and Prevention(CDC).
+Since the CDC is the national public health agency of the United States of America, it contains a large amount of research and data on Covid-19 available for the analysis of the project.

  1. https://data.cdc.gov/Case-Surveillance/COVID-19-Case-Surveillance-Public-Use-Data/vbim-akqf (covid data)
  2. https://www.cdc.gov/nchs/covid19/mortality-overview.htm